Frequently asked questions

 Business insurance is tax-deductible and along with accountancy and legal fees, counts as allowable business expenses.
 Insurance is VAT exempt but subject to Insurance Premium Tax at a lower rate.

-No - with the exception of employers liability, which is a legal requirement for all businesses with employees (including interns and freelancers).
+No - with the exception of employers' liability, which is a legal requirement for most UK businesses with employees (including interns and freelancers).

 That said, many businesses consider the risk of being unprotected to outweigh the cost of insurance.
 What's more, certain professions and professional organisations require that you have cover, so it's a good idea to check this with your industry body or regulator.